anhphha/weather_app_finland-weather-analysis/README.md

 # :sun_behind_small_cloud: Weather App Finland - Weather Analytics
 A web application to display weather updates in Finland with user-friendly interface and analytics.

-The weather application will provide you with real-time weather information, forecasts, and other weather-related data, allowing full access to a comprehensive range of weather data, such as temperature, humidity, wind speed, and more.
+The weather application will provide you with real-time weather information, forecasts, and other weather-related data, allowing full access to a comprehensive range of weather data, such as temperature, cloud coverage, wind speed, and more.

 Whether you're a resident or a visitor, staying informed about the weather has never been easier, ensuring that you can make informed decisions about your day.